 route, as it gives you a chance to visit several picturesque sights in one day, such as National park Þingvellir, waterfall Gullfoss or Haukadalur valley.

 .
-In this area you will find collection of rare birds, that can be seen only in Iceland.
+In this area you will find a collection of rare birds, that can be seen only in Iceland.
 In case you are interested in puffins, you can find them in many places along the coastline, but the best spot would be Westman Islands.

-Obviously, Iceland is not only famous for its birds, you will find here a great variety of both domesticated animals, such as Icelandic sheep, horses or dogs, and wild animals: reindeer, whales or arctic fox.
+Obviously, Iceland is not only famous for its birds, you will find here a great variety of domesticated animals, such as Icelandic sheep, horses or dogs, and wild animals: reindeer, whales or arctic fox.

 Northern lights might be the most popular idea for photos in Iceland.
 This natural phenomenon can be seen from September till mid April.
 As nights are longer in Northern Iceland, it will be better to take photos there.
 One of the most popular sights among tourists will be Landmannalaugar